 People often underestimate the power of local community events, but they can be a boon for your cash-strapped startup.
 Small business development centers (SBDCs) provide free and low-cost services to over one million budding entrepreneurs using tools like face-to-face consulting and workshops involving marketing and regulatory compliance.
 SBDCs can also point you to local networking events, allowing you to get the Facetime you need with experts.

 SCORE is another avenue worth pursuing if you’re in the market for free advice.
 With 13,000 volunteers spread out over 62 industries, SCORE can provide you with the tools you need to get your company started.
 It also offers online training seminars and other low-cost options through local chapter affiliations.

-The Small Business Administration sponsors a percentage of these SCORE and SBDC offices, and it also boasts a network of over 50 offices nationwide.
-To connect with resources in your area, consider using one of these opportunities as a jumping off point.
-It’s important to note, however, that these organizations aren’t going to offer you an exhaustive set of business services; they’re just meant to help get your feet off ground.
+The Small Business Administration sponsors a percentage of this SCORE and SBDC offices, and it also boasts a network of over 50 offices nationwide.
+To connect with resources in your area, consider using one of these opportunities as a jumping-off point.
+It’s important to note, however, that these organizations aren’t going to offer you an exhaustive set of business services; they’re just meant to help get your feet off the ground.

 Check Out Tailored Services

 If you fit in a particular business niche, there may be a free service tailored specifically to you.
 Women’s Business Centers, for example, is a nationwide network of offices committed to furthering the pursuits of female business owners.
 You can find consulting, training, and loan servicing advice, all from your local office or online.